vashineyu/DRL_Project01_Navigation/README.md

 The goal of this game is to control an agent to collect **yello banana** and **aviod purple** banana.

-The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around the agent's forward direction.
-Given this information, the agent has to learn how to best select actions.
-Four discrete actions are available, corresponding to:

 * State: 37 dimensions
   * Contains the agent's velocity, along with ray-based perception of objects around the agent's forward direction.
-* Action: 4 types of actions
+* Action: 4 discrete actions
   * 0: move forward
   * 1: move backward
   * 2: turn left